Mera Peak (6476m) and Island Peak (6189m)

 The mountain flight in and out of Lukla which is where most treks begin and end in the Khumbu (Everest) region can be delayed due to bad weather.
 Normally it is for about 24 hours but it can be longer.
 We recommend you allow some time in Kathmandu after the specified day of the internal flight just in case.
 There is more information about Himalayan flight delays.

 Unfortunately there is nothing we can do if the flight is delayed.
 People do get very frustrated because it impacts on the trekking itinerary.
-We try to assist as best we can, but it’s important to accept that the route has this potential delay and also that it’s advisable to book the international flight home a little later in case the delay affects your return home.
+We try to assist as best we can, but it’s important to accept that the route has this potential delay and also that it’s advisable to book the international flight home a little later in case the delay affects your return home and to check if the airline will charge you to change your return date by a day or so.

 CLIMBING MERA PEAK